KarlSoftware/finn-favorites-loader/README.md

 # Finn Favorites Loader

-Enables lazy loading for Finn.no favorites page to avoid their useless pagination.
+**Chrome Extension:** Enables lazy loading for Finn.no favorites page to avoid their useless pagination.

 # Installation